arwes/arwes/ISSUE_TEMPLATE.md

 ### Your environment

-- Which browser and its version is affected.
+- OS versions.
+- Browser versions.
-- Which node and npm are used.
+- Node.js and NPM versions.

 ### Steps to reproduce

 Tell us how to reproduce this issue.
 Please provide a working demo, for example using [plnkr.co](http://next.plnkr.co).

-### Expected behaviour
+### Expected behavior

 Tell us what should happen.

-### Actual behaviour
+### Actual behavior

 Tell us what happens instead.